|

 March

-1968: Charlie Company enters a Vietnamese village which is supposedly
+1968: the soldiers of Charlie Company, entering a Vietnamese village which

-a stronghold of the Viet Cong, massacres the population and burns it down.
+is supposed to be a stronghold of the Viet Cong, burn the place to the

 The